 Avg: 4 from 1 vote

-|Type:||Trad, 120 ft|
+|Type:||Trad, 120 ft (36 m)|

 |Shared By:||Josh Janes on Mar 9, 2012|

-Holds rip off and climbs have been and will continue to be permanently damaged due to climbers not respecting this phenomenon.
-After a heavy storm the rock will remain wet, sometimes for several days.
-PLEASE DO NOT CLIMB IN RED ROCKS during or after rain.
-A good rule of thumb is that if the ground near your climb is at all damp (and not powdery dry sand), then do not climb.
-There are many alternatives (limestone, granite, basalt, and plastic) nearby. ***** HUMAN WASTE ***** Human waste is one of the major issues plaguing Red Rocks.
-The Las Vegas Climbers Liaison Council identified this problem years ago and has worked to provide "wag bags" free of charge in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
+HUMAN WASTE Human waste is one of the major issues plaguing Red Rocks.
+The Las Vegas Climbers Liaison Council and the AAC provides free "wag bags" in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
 These bags are designed so that you can pack your waste out - consider bringing one to be part of your kit (just like your rope and shoes and lunch) no matter where you go.
-Once used, please dispose of them properly (do not throw them in the toilets at the parking areas).
-This project was funded primarily by the American Alpine Club
+Once used, please dispose of them properly (do not throw them in the toilets at the parking area).

 Begin by climbing up and into a huge, overhanging scoop of rock; one bolt protects the initial moves, and another in the roof protects a grovelly move onto an airy perch.
 Here a small TCU in suspect rock will provide some peace of mind for an awkward sequence working leftwards past hollow holds to a very small stance at the base of the left arete of the formation.
 The exposure here is thrilling.